 Proactive supplier management focuses on risk prediction, ongoing and proactive communication, intelligent contracting, and technology-driven decision-making.

 It is about avoiding problems before they cost you money.
+Proactive supplier management plays a key role in optimizing supply chain operations and ensuring resilience.

 Let us examine why this is so essential in inflation.